leebenson/reactql/README.md

 ### Will this work on Windows?

 Hopefully.
 I haven't tested it.
 But there's no OS X/Linux specific commands that are used to build stuff, so it _should_ work.

+### What's missing?

+There's currently no test library, so feel free to add your own.

+Data fetching libs are also an exercise left to the user.
+Just install whatever you need via npm and add to `src/entry/vendor.js`

+## Where do I start coding?

+`src/app.js` is the main React component, that both the browser and the serve will look to.
+Overwrite it with your own code.

+When you start using [npm packages](https://www.npmjs.com/) that aren't part of this starter kit, append them to `kit/entry/vendor` to have them compile

+If you need to edit the build defaults, you can start digging into the `kit` dir which contains the 'under the hood' build stuff.
+But that generally comes later.

 ### **TL;DR:** I haven't got time to read the set-up guide.
 How can I get this running _now_?